DPF Filter Cleaning for Diesel Trucks: Best Practices, Warning Signs & Common Problems

 Key Takeaways

-• DPF filters typically last between 100,000 to 150,000 miles and require regular assessments by certified mechanics.
+• DPF filters typically last between 100,000 and 150,000 miles

 Understanding DPF Filters